-The following criteria are used for assessing project proposals and applicants should demonstrate that they meet these criteria in the application form The project must be located in Aotearoa New Zealand.
-The application must demonstrate that funds are being directly applied to eligible activities or costs (see below).
-The application demonstrates that the project meets at least one of the CF priorities (see below).
-The application demonstrates effectiveness and value for money.
-The proposal must demonstrate robust project design, including a project plan with a clear vision and goals, and mechanisms to monitor and evaluate project outcomes.
-The proposal must clearly demonstrate how the budgeted activities will contribute to the defined project outcomes.
-The project has support from a cross section of the community, including iwi/hapū in the project area.
-The project has support from the wider community in the form of voluntary labour, donations, effective partnerships, letters of support, etc. The project is supported by DOC, local or regional council.
-Demonstration of a good understanding of risk management, health and safety requirements and other legislative or regulatory frameworks that may impact on its projects.
-Permission from the landowner to carry out the proposed work.
-Projects involving investment in planting, fencing, etc. should have a guarantee that the land will be protected in the long-term, preventing changes in land-use that will undermine the project's goals. changes in land-use that will undermine the project's goals.
+The project • Be located in Aotearoa New Zealand. must • Demonstrate that funds will be directly applied to eligible activities or costs (see below).
+Demonstrate that the project meets at least one of the Community Conservation Fund priorities (see below). • Demonstrate effectiveness and value for money.
+Demonstrate robust project design, including a project plan with a clear vision and goals, and mechanisms to monitor and evaluate project outcomes. • Clearly demonstrate how the budgeted activities will contribute to the defined project outcomes. • Have support from a cross section of the community, including iwi/hapū in the project area. • Have support from the wider community in the form of voluntary labour, donations, effective partnerships, letters of support, etc. • Have support from DOC or local or regional councils. • Demonstrate a good understanding of risk management, health and safety requirements and other legislative or regulatory frameworks that may impact on the project. • Have permission from the landowner to carry out the proposed work. • Have a guarantee that any investment in the area will be protected in the long-term, preventing changes that will undermine the project's goals.